tldr-pages/tldr/pages/linux/shnsplit.md

 `shnsplit -a`

-- Split a flac file into multiple files:
+- Split a .flac file into multiple files:

 `shnsplit -f {{path/to/file.cue}} -o flac {{path/to/file.flac}}`